openhwgroup/openhwgroup.org/content/core-v-devkits/_index.md

 - Peripheral driver libraries
 - Example Code

-The CORE-V MCU SDK Quickstart Guide includes links and instructions to download and bring up the SDK on Linux and Windows.
+The [CORE-V MCU SDK Quickstart Guide](https://github.com/openhwgroup/core-v-sdk/blob/main/README.md) includes links and instructions to download and bring up the SDK on Linux and Windows.
+The [DevKit User Manual](https://docs.openhwgroup.org/projects/core-v-mcu-devkit-user-manual/en/latest/) is available on Read the Docs.

 ### Ordering the CORE-V MCU DevKit